YashAgrawal0406/JAVA-DS/GRAPH/Code/ShortestPathAlgorithm/DjisktrasAlgorithm.md

 - Add the source node in the priority queue.
 Then while the queue is not empty, now we keep removing one edge and add the adjacent edges if they have not been visited and mark them as visited.
 - As we are using a priority queue, the edge with a lesser value will be popped.
 The adjacent edges are added and the steps are repeated till all nodes are covered.
 ```

+## Limitations of the Dijkstra Algorithm
+- We have already discussed that Dijkstra's algorithm works for non-negative, directed and weighted graphs.
+If the edge weight is negative, the algorithm won’t work.
+- Since Dijkstra follows a Greedy Approach, once a node is marked as visited it cannot be reconsidered even if there is another path with less cost or distance.
+This issue persists only if there exists a negative edge weight in the graph.
+- To find the shortest path in a graph having negative edge weight, an alternative Bellman-Ford algorithm is used to find the shortest distance as it stops the loop when it encounters a negative cycle.